MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about-compare-to-8.0.5.md

 The following table presents some of the main differences between the operationalization feature in Microsoft R Server 9.0 and the DeployR feature available in R Server 8.0.5.

+>[!Important]
+>R Server's operationalization feature is **not backwards compatible** with DeployR 8.x.
+There is no migration path as the APIs are completely new and the data stored in the database is structured differently.

 Release|Microsoft R Server 8.0.5|Microsoft R Server 9.0.1
 ----|-----|------
 Name of feature|DeployR|Operationalization